Limited Liability Partnership FAQs

 - a registered office address - this will be public

 - at least two members: full name, address, date of birth, country of residence

 - service and/or residential address

-- for each member: the first three letters of the town of birth, last three digits of the telephone number, first three letters of eye
+- for each member: the first three letters of the town of birth, last three digits of the telephone number, First 3 letters of Mother's Maiden Name

 - name restriction support documents (only applicable if using a sensitive word)